Developer(s) – SCE Japan Studios

 As was undoubtedly intended by the developers, the visuals are by some distance the best thing about the game.
-The level of graphical detail represented through Knack as he absorbs different materials in to his body to gain different abilities, such as ice, wood and metal, was unlike anything I’d ever seen in any other video game.
-There were some glitches throughout, but they were barely noticeable; instead, attention will drawn to not only the design of Knack, but to many of the different locations throughout the game.
+The level of graphical detail represented through Knack as he absorbs different materials into his body to gain different abilities, such as ice, wood, and metal, was unlike anything I’d ever seen in any other video game.
+There were some glitches throughout, but they were barely noticeable; instead, attention will be drawn to not only the design of Knack but to many of the different locations throughout the game.
 Some of which stand out really well from the rest of the game, such as the Legendary Land and the many different underground temples.
 Former Naughty Dog employee, Mark Cerny, directed the game and his influence is made extremely apparent.

 Gameplay – 7/10

 Another aspect whereby Cerny’s influence shines through is within the gameplay.
 Playing out very much like the classic Crash Bandicoot games, it is a linear 3D stage-based 3D platformer with an emphasis on combat (albeit somewhat more varied), and collecting hidden treasures throughout the game.
 However, I thought it to be a little bit repetitive at times, and it does fall short of what could potentially have been done with it.
 Such is the nature of most launch titles.
 Perhaps the developers may be saving a greater level of variety for a possible sequel, which I think should be an open-world game.
 That’s what I think they should have done with the Crash Bandicoot series even before those games ended up on sixth-generation hardware.
 Certainly, if the developers have any desire to make a franchise out of Knack, which at the moment is uncertain, then they will need to make a game world apart from the first.

 Controls – 6/10